ToH2002/cantabile-for-beginners/README.md

 # What you need

-- reasonably powerful PC → link to PC specs
+- areasonably powerful PC → there are multiple discussions on the forum about reasonable PC (or laptop) specifications; best use the search function for this
-- usually audio interface and a way to hear the output (speakers or headphones)
+- an audio interface and a way to hear its output (speakers or headphones).
+It is typically not advisable to use the on-board audio devices of laptops or PCs for live VST use, both from a sound quality and from a latency perspective (more on latency later)
-- normally: MIDI controller keyboard or synthesizer (more on special cases later)
+- a MIDI controller keyboard or synthesizer (more on special cases later).
+There are different ways to connect this keyboard to your PC - directly via USB or through a dedicated MIDI interface and special "DIN MIDI cables".
+More on this later as well.

 # What you should know before starting